SAP/alm-plug-in-for-grafana/sap-alm-dp-api-datasource/README.md

   - Linux: the plugin directory is usually /var/lib/grafana/plugins.
   - [Windows](https://grafana.com/docs/grafana/latest/setup-grafana/installation/windows/): the plugin directory can be $WORKING_DIR/plugins-bundled.
 - For more information please refer to [Grafana Configuration Doc](https://grafana.com/docs/grafana/latest/).
-- Copy the newly created `dist` folder into the newly created `sap-alm-dp-api-datasource` in Grafana plugins directory.
+- Copy the newly created `dist` folder into the `sap-alm-dp-api-datasource` the plugin directory.
  > If you are upgrading the plugin from a previous version, make sure to backup the `package.json` file first.
 This file could include several [Cloud ALM API](#Setup) endpoints previously configured in the `routes` section.

 - Restart your Grafana or Grafana server to discover the plugin.